DaGooseYT/SMT-PBTS/README.md

 ## PCB

 The PCB source is located in `/PCB`.
 There are two sources availible; one for Altium and one for EasyEDA.
 PCB Gerber is in the releases.

+**Other notes:**
+- U3 & U5 are input/output connectors for the XR1075 extension PCB.
+If you are not using it, brige the holes.